actions/actions-runner-controller/README.md

 > To configure webhook driven scaling see the [Webhook Driven Scaling](#webhook-driven-scaling) section

 The pull based metrics are configured in the `metrics` attribute of a HRA (see snippet below).
 The period between polls is defined by the controller's `--sync-period` flag.
-If this flag isn't provided then the controller defaults to a sync period of 10 minutes.
-The default value is set to 10 minutes to prevent default deployments rate limiting themselves from the GitHub API, you will most likely want to adjust this.
+If this flag isn't provided then the controller defaults to a sync period of `1m`, this can be configured in seconds or minutes.

+Be aware that the shorter the sync period the quicker you will consume your rate limit budget, depending on your environment this may or may not be a risk.
+Consider monitoring ARCs rate limit budget when configuring thsi feature to find the optimal performance to rate limit budget for your environment.

 ```yaml
 apiVersion: actions.summerwind.dev/v1alpha1